-Railay Bay Resort & Spa is located at Railay Beach East with a beautiful view of the Sea.
+Railay Bay Resort & Spa is located at Railay Beach West with a beautiful view of the Sea.
 There are a few Swimming Pools and restaurants with a great view.

 Railay Princess Resort & Spa, Railay Beach East, Krabi

-I loved staying in Railay Princess Resort & Spa right on the Railay Beach West.
+I loved staying in Railay Princess Resort & Spa right on the Railay Beach East.
 The clean and spacious rooms with one queen size bed were beautiful.
 The breakfast was excellent.

 My Opinion and Last Word

 Have you been to Railay Beach, Thailand?
 Any cool tips to share?

 I loved being in Railay and want to go back again.
 I hope my story has motivated you to plan your visit.

 Please leave a comment below!
 I would love to hear from you to improve my knowledge.

 Was this travel guide helpful for you?